 Instrument Diversification: Maximum % of Portfolio

 U.S. Treasury Obligations 100%

 Federal Instrumentality Securities 100%

 Commercial Paper and Corporate Indebtedness 35%

 Bankers Acceptances 25%

-Local Government Investment Pool (Up to Statutory Limi t) 100%
+Local Government Investment Pool (Up to Statutory Lim it) 100%

 Time Certificates of Deposit 25%

 Repurchase Agreements 100%

 Obligations of the States of OR, CA, ID, WA 25%

+As determined on the settlement date.

+Section 14.
 Competitive Transactions